 THE McPHERSON TAPE (1989)

-Nothing but respect for this pioneering entry in the found footage about extraterrestrials invading a family gathering in 1983.
+Nothing but respect for this pioneering entry in the found footage genre about extraterrestrials invading a family gathering in 1983.
 It’s got some moments of creepiness, a delightful grandma, a memorable ending, an undeniable sense of authenticity, and oodles of both charm and moxie.
 Had I seen this upon release—ten goddamn years before The Blair Witch Project—my brain would have exploded.
 I am weak for found footage films, and I hope that no one ever comes to their senses and stops filming while things fall apart around them.

 SABRINA (2018)